Skip to content

 level: high

-In this configuration example, any rules that have a match on the following:
+In the above configuration example, any rules that have a match on the following:

 We can combine this configuration example with the custom sad_puppy.yml detection rule, that will detect whenever our log source detects a sad puppy in our SIEM.